d-farnham/beautiful-jekyll/_posts/2017-01-08-first-post.md

 tags: [random, exciting-stuff]
 ---

 This is where I will occasionally blog about some of my work.
-For posts on non-work topics please check the **FUN** page
+For posts on non-work topics please check the **Fun blog** page